nboldhq/docs/src/collaboration-templates/project-management-template.md

 * **Business Solution Description:** this can be _Team dedicated to collaborate around the Project: <%=_ [_request.team.name_](http://request.team.name/) _%> | Location: <%= user.msCountry %> | Created by: <%=_ [_request.request.requester.name_](http://request.request.requester.name/) _%> with the job role: <%= user.msJobTitle%> | <%= request.team.description %>_
 * Same Idea with the welcome message!

-5\. **In the Approval tab**, define the approval policy with an approver from your organization.
+5. **In the Approval tab**, define the approval policy with an approver from your organization.

-7\. **In the Audience tab**, define the audience you wish to target for this Microsoft Teams Template
+6.  **In the Audience tab**, define the audience you wish to target for this Microsoft Teams Template.

+7. **In the Compliance tab,** define sensitivity labels applied to each team created from the template to protect your data.
-8\.
-In the Security tab, define the Security Policy with:
+8.  **In the Security tab**, define the Security Policy with:

 * Teams Privacy enforcement to Private for example
 * Permanent Owners